 Come hear today’s latest up-and-coming writers.
 How are these young writers drawing inspiration and responding to a world that is progressively changing?
 What occupies their minds?
 What futures do they envision?
 Join us for this evening featuring readings from seven diverse and distinctive voices, ranging from high school to university students.
-Featuring Kathy Mak, Raquel Milosavljevic, Glosa Golestaneh, Zainab Osman, Jenny Sun, and Neko Smart.
+Featuring Kathy Mak, Raquel Milosavljevic, Golsa Golestaneh, Zainab Osman, Jenny Sun, Bianca Galvin, Kai Sjerven, and Neko Smart.
 Hosted by Isabella Wang.

 Event Type: Reading